 Haikus Of All Seasons VII: Fauna

-This book is the seventh anthology of original haikus written by author Mayumi Itoh.
-The subjects for this anthology embrace one of the seven major themes of haiku: fauna.
-This volume is dedicated to the animals who became victims of the East Japan Great Earthquake and Tsunami, and the Fukushima Nuclear Disaster of March 2011, and other natural and manmade disasters, as well as to wildlife in general.
+Mayumi Itoh’s “Haikus of All Seasons VII – Fauna” volume is dedicated to these victims and wildlife in general.
+The subjects for this passionate anthology embrace one of the seven major themes of haiku: fauna, and is dedicated to the animal victims of the East Japan Great Earthquake and Tsunami, the Fukushima Nuclear Disaster of March 2011, other natural and manmade disasters – to all wildlife.